-When writing to a group with a compression setting (enabled or disabled), only used tapes with the same compression setting, or empty tapes associated with the set linked to the group, will be used.
+When writing to a Tape Group with a compression setting (enabled or disabled), only used tapes with the same compression setting, or empty tapes associated with the set linked to the Tape Group, will be used.

 Tape Group Encryption

 Starting with the DIVA Core 8.0 release, tape drive encryption securely supports bulk tape migration between DIVA Core systems.